 How do you know what's right for your company?

-Inbound marketing wasn't created because some marketer got bored and decided they wanted something new to play with.
+Inbound marketing wasn't created because some marketers got bored and decided they wanted something new to play with.
 Rather, thanks to the internet, consumer behavior has radically changed in the past 20+ years.

 For example, decades ago, if you wanted to buy a car, you would have gone directly to the lot and worked with someone in sales to learn your options, get answers to questions, understand what others thought of the vehicles you were considering, etc., before you took it for a test drive and signed on the bottom line.

-Now, if you're like me this past November, I did all of that research online in advance, before I even set for in the store.
-More specifically, I researched everything I could find on the 2020 Jeep Compass in what are now called The Big 5 blog topics – cost, reviews, problems, comparisons and best-of:
+Now, if you're like me this past November, I did all of that research online in advance, before I even set foot in the store.
+Specifically, I researched everything I could find on the 2020 Jeep Compass in what are now called The Big 5 blog topics – cost, reviews, problems, comparisons and best-of:

 Only once I had confirmed the 2020 Jeep Compass (Latitude Edition) was actually what I wanted — and I had confirmed the exact dealership that had the one I was looking for in stock — did I set foot in front of a Jeep sales guy.

-And, by that point, I was just there for the test drive and self-confirmation that was the car I wanted, before I signed on the dotted line.
+And, by that point, I was just there for the test drive and confirmation that was the car I wanted, before I signed on the dotted line.